dead-claudia/github-limits/README.md

 #### PR body

-- Min length: 1 character
+- Min length: 0 characters
 - Max length: 262144 characters

 *This was verified by making PATCH requests to `/repos/{owner}/{repo}/pulls/{pull_number}` with `"body"` in body.*